Kit List

 If you choose to join TP sports activities (e.g. swimming, football, yoga) or in your own time (e.g. the gym or running) in the village you must remember you are still in the village and must follow the village dress code and change into activity dress code once you are at the site.

 If you are swimming in one of the pools in the village, you must swim in a t-shirt and shorts.
 This will be in line with local cultural norms.
-We recommend bringing a specific t-shirt to swim in or use your own TP top.
+We recommend bringing a specific t-shirt to swim in.

 Why is there still a dress code whilst we are outside of the village?